Dosage Form: tablet, film coated

 ND = Not done.

-Pediatric Patients – Clinical Trials in HIV-1: Lamivudine oral solution has been studied in 638 pediatric patients 3 months to 18 years of age in 3 clinical trials.
+Lamivudine oral solution has been studied in 638 pediatric subjects aged 3 months to 18 years in 3 clinical trials.

-Selected clinical adverse reactions and physical findings with a ≥5% frequency during therapy with Lamivudine 4 mg/kg twice daily plus RETROVIR 160 mg/m2 3 times daily in therapy-naive (≤56 days of antiretroviral therapy) pediatric patients are listed in Table 5.
+Selected clinical adverse reactions and physical findings with a greater than or equal to 5% frequency during therapy with Lamivudine 4 mg per kg twice daily plus RETROVIR 160 mg per m2 3 times daily in therapy-naive (less than or equal to 56 days of antiretroviral therapy) pediatric subjects are listed in Table 5.